pluralsh/documentation/pages/plural-features/workbenches/tools/datadog.md

 The Console currently labels **Application key** as optional, but Datadog queries require both an API key and an application key.
 Configure both keys before using the integration.
 {% /callout %}

+### Create credentials in Datadog

+Create the organization API key:

+1. Open your account menu in Datadog and select **Organization Settings**.
+2. Select **API Keys**, then click **New Key**.
+3. Enter a descriptive name, create the key, and copy its value.

+For the application key, a [service account](https://docs.datadoghq.com/account_management/org_settings/service_accounts/) is recommended because its credentials are not tied to an individual user's lifecycle:

+1. Go to **Organization Settings → Accounts → Service Accounts**.
+2. Click **New Service Account**, enter its details, and assign it a role with the permissions described below.
+3. Create the account, select it from the service account list, and click **New Key**.
+4. Name the application key, click **Create Key**, and copy its value immediately.
+A service-account application key is displayed only once.

+As an alternative, go to **Organization Settings → Application Keys → New Key** to create a user-owned application key.
+This key inherits its owner's permissions and is revoked if that user is disabled, so use this option only when tying the integration to an individual account is acceptable.

 ### Datadog permissions

 An application key uses the permissions of the Datadog user or service account that owns it.
 Assign that identity a [Datadog role](https://docs.datadoghq.com/account_management/rbac/) with only the permissions needed for the capabilities you plan to enable: